 Sounds of Seismology

 The Seismic Sound Lab at Lamont has developed a great audio and visualization presentation explaining seismology (from earthquake phenomenology to how we use seismic waves to image earth structure) for students of all ages visiting LDEO.
 I have helped to give these presentations and have loved the opportunity to use this tool to explain seismology to budding scientists!
 This is a smaller scale version of the bigger SeismoDome presentations that take place in the Hayden Planetarium at the American Natural History Museum in New York.

 You can watch and listen to these videos from the comfort of your very own computer by visiting the Seismic Sound Lab's vimeo page.

 Girls Science Day

 Girls Science Day (GSD) is an event hosted by Women in Science at Columbia (WISC) in which middle school girls from the New York City area come to Columbia University to learn about a range of scientific fields in an interactive way.
 Graduate students from many of the STEM departments at Columbia come together to run hands-on experiments.
-I was a co-chair of GSD from 2013 to 2015 and continue to volunteer for this event as an experiment leader, teaching students about earthquake processes.
-Through my time participating in this program, we have been able to grow GSD and have been able to welcome ~170 girls to the event in recent years.
+I was a co-chair of GSD from 2013 to 2015 and continued to volunteer for this event as an experiment leader throughout graduate school, teaching students about earthquake processes.
+Through my time participating in this program, we were able to grow GSD and have been able to welcome ~170 girls to the event in recent years.